 Please note that the map doesn’t render the position computing date (the location date is available in the side-panel), nor the position accuracy (accuracy in meters or kilometers is available in the side-panel).
 Device position on map can be obsolete and/or inaccurate.

-Failing any GPS position (GPS is not enabled), the device is not positioned on the map but an approximate position is computed based on the device IP during sync and rendered as a city/country text (e.g. “Paris, France”) its side-panel.
+Failing any GPS or Network location position (GPS and Network location are disabled), the device is not positioned on the map but an approximate position is computed based on the device IP during sync and displayed as a city/country text (e.g. “Paris, France”) its side-panel.